-- 1. Develop a Township non-motorized plan that accommodates biking, hiking, and snowmobiles. - 2.
-Work collaboratively with partners to develop a regional trail system linking multiple points of interest. - 3.
-In conjunction with the Village, survey and assess the functionality and integrity of the existing sidewalks. - 4.
-Conduct a wayfinding campaign to provide visual cues necessary to direct residents throughout the trail systems and community at large. - 5.
-Review, assess, and update the zoning ordinance to include trail system strategies. - 6.
-Conduct a road survey, in partnership with the Manistee County Road Commission, to understand the needs for accommodating trail system needs on the existing road system.
+- Develop a Township non-motorized plan that accommodates biking, hiking, and snowmobiles. - Work collaboratively with partners to develop a regional trail system linking multiple points of interest. - In conjunction with the Village, survey and assess the functionality and integrity of the existing sidewalks. - 4.
+Conduct a wayfinding campaign to provide visual cues necessary to direct residents throughout the trail systems and community - Review, assess, and update the zoning ordinance to include trail system strategies.
+5. - Conduct a road survey, in partnership with the Manistee County Road Commission, to understand the needs for accommodating trail system needs on the existing road system. - Take advantage of opportunities made available by easements created for the sanitary sewer project.